Muqaddimah: Contributions to Islamic sciences

-This situation continued in the cities as long as the Persians and the Persian countries, the Iraq, Khurasan, and Transoxania, retained their sedentary culture.
+This situation continued in the cities as long as the non-Arabs [ʿAjam] and their countries—Persian Iraq, Khorasan, and Transoxania—retained their sedentary culture.
 But when those cities fell into ruins, sedentary culture, which God has devised for the attainment of sciences and crafts, disappeared from them.
-Along with it, scholarship altogether disappeared from among the non-Arabs (Persians), who were (now) engulfed by the desert attitude.
+Along with it, scholarship altogether disappeared from among the non-Arabs, who were engulfed by the desert attitude.
 Scholarship was restricted to cities with an abundant sedentary culture.
-Today, no (city) has a more abundant sedentary culture than Cairo (Egypt).
-It is the mother of the world, the great center (Iwan) of Islam, and the mainspring of the sciences and the crafts. ...
+Today, no city has a more abundant sedentary culture than Cairo (Egypt).
+It is the mother of the world, the great center of Islam, and the mainspring of the sciences and the crafts.

-Some sedentary culture has also survived in Transoxania, because the dynasty there provides some sedentary culture.
-Therefore, they have there a certain number of the sciences and the crafts, which cannot be denied.
-Our attention was called to this fact by the contents of the writings of a (Transoxanian) scholar, which have reached us in this country.
-He is Sa'd-ad-din at-Taftazani.
-As far as the other non-Arabs (Persians) are concerned, we have not seen, since the imam Ibn al-Khatib and Nasir-ad-din at-Tusi, any discussions that could be referred to as indicating their ultimate excellence.

-Ibn Khaldun discussed the history of science, and wrote the following on the history of Islamic science:
+In his analysis of the transmission of knowledge, Ibn Khaldun describes the process by which early Muslims assimilated and expanded upon the intellectual heritage of preceding civilizations:

 (The Muslims) desired to learn the sciences of the (foreign) nations.
 They made them their own through translations.
 They pressed them into the mold of their own views.
 They took them over into their own language from the non-Arab languages and surpassed the achievements of (the non-Arabs) in them.

-Furthermore, Ibn Khaldun also claimed that the Ancient Greeks inherited their intellectual sciences from the Persians through an appropriation of their books.
-In his Muqaddimah he states the following:
+Regarding the origins of ancient sciences, Ibn Khaldun records a circulating historical narrative alleging that Greek intellectual disciplines were acquired through the confiscation of Persian repositories.
+He frames this transmission as a traditional account linked to the Macedonian conquests:

 Among the Persians, the intellectual sciences played a large and important role, since the Persian dynasties were powerful and ruled without interruption.
 The intellectual sciences are said to have come to the Greeks from the Persians, (at the time) when Alexander killed Darius and gained control of the Achaemenid empire.
 At that time, he appropriated the books and sciences of the Persians.

+Modern historiography contextualizes Ibn Khaldun's account of Alexander appropriating Persian intellectual sciences as a reproduction of a Late Antique political ideology.
+Historians of science, notably Dimitri Gutas, trace this specific narrative directly to the Sasanian Empire.
+According to Gutas, the Sasanian administration faced a practical need to integrate foreign Greek and Indian scientific texts.
+To justify this appropriation, Sasanian rulers promoted a state ideology asserting that all worldly knowledge originated from the original Avesta.
+They propagated the claim that Alexander the Great had destroyed the Persian empire and confiscated its scientific corpus, thereby framing the Sasanian translation movement as a legitimate recovery of stolen Zoroastrian wisdom.

+This Sasanian historiography entered classical Islamic literature primarily through the works of early astrologers, such as Abu Ma'shar al-Balkhi, whose historical narratives were subsequently cited by later Muslim historians, including Ibn Khaldun.
+Furthermore, historians and archaeologists indicate that pre-Sasanian Achaemenid and Parthian societies were predominantly oral cultures regarding intellectual and religious traditions, lacking the extensive textual repositories of theoretical sciences described in these medieval accounts.